 Perhaps you’ve noticed Nutella’s rapid rise in popularity in the last few years.
 Some variation of chocolate hazelnut spread has been popular in other parts of the world for hundreds of years.
-Thanks to recent increased marketing, it is gaining popularity in the US too.
+Thanks to increased marketing in the past decade, it’s gained popularity in the US too.

-According to Mental Floss, a jar of Nutella is sold every 2.5 seconds somewhere in the world!
-That’s a lot of chocolaty goodness, and what’s not to love, right?
+According to Mental Floss, someone buys a jar of Nutella every 2.5 seconds somewhere in the world!
+That’s a lot of chocolatey goodness.
+And what’s not to love, right?

 A lot, actually!
 This delicious hazelnut spread contains a LOT of sugar and some of the ingredients are questionable at best.
-While it is marketed as a healthy snack, I’d lump it in with donuts and candy bars due to its high sugar content.
+While store-bought Nutella is often thought of as a healthy snack, I’d lump it in with donuts and chocolate bars due to its high sugar content.
+And in 2012 Ferrero (who makes Nutella) settled a lawsuit for deceptively marketing it as a health food.

 A Healthy, Homemade Nutella Recipe

-When I introduced this nostalgic treat to my children several years ago (before I was as health conscience as I am today and before researching the ingredients) they loved it almost as much as my Italian husband; so I was sad that it’s not a treat they could enjoy often (six kids + that much sugar = not fun), especially because it does have some beneficial ingredients (hazelnuts and chocolate) hidden under all of that sugar!
+When I introduced this nostalgic treat to my children several years ago (before researching the ingredients) they loved it.
+So I was sad it’s not a yummy treat they could enjoy often (six kids + that much sugar = not fun).
+Even though it has some beneficial ingredients (hazelnuts and dark chocolate) hidden under all that sugar!

 So of course I set out to try and recreate a healthy, homemade version!

 The downside to this homemade version?
-It isn’t as creamy as the “real” thing and is more the consistency of almond butter.
-If you want a natural option that is better than the original, I’d recommend this one.
+It isn’t as creamy as the “real” thing from the grocery store and is more the consistency of almond butter or natural peanut butter.
+If you want a natural option that’s better than the original, I recommend this one.
+It’s nutty, spreadable, and skips the granulated sugar, palm oil, and other additives.

 Homemade “No-tella” Chocolate Hazelnut Spread

-This is my personal take on Nutella.
-It’s homemade, is made with real food ingredients, and is dairy-free and vegan, for those whom that matters (not us).
+This is my take on Nutella.
+It’s homemade, is made with real food ingredients, and is dairy-free and vegan.
 I’ve used this spread to make brownies, buttercream for cupcakes, cake fillings, breads, cookies, and more.
 It’s as versatile as it is delicious.

 Servings